rodbv/kwando/README.md

 <img src="docs/images/screencap.gif" alt="KWANDO Dashboard Screenshot" style="max-width: 600px; box-shadow: 0 4px 24px #0003; border-radius: 8px; margin: 1em 0;" />

+## Why Monte Carlo Simulation?

+Monte Carlo simulations use your team’s actual historical data to generate thousands of possible futures, providing a range of likely outcomes and their probabilities.
+Unlike simple averages or burn rate calculations, Monte Carlo methods account for the natural variability and unpredictability in real work.
+This means you get forecasts with confidence levels (percentiles), not just a single number, helping you make better decisions under uncertainty.

+For a deeper dive, see [Actionable Agile Metrics for Predictability: An Introduction](https://actionableagile.com/books/aamfp/) by Daniel Vacanti.

 ## Getting Started

 ### Prerequisites